Dzsodie/bettinggame/README.md

    ./gradlew bootRun
    ```
 ## Testing with Postman
-1. Find the postman collection 'bettinggame.postman-collection.json' which is in the root directory.
+1. Find the postman collection 'Betting Game.postman_collection.json' which is in the root directory of the cloned application.
 2. Import the collection to your Postman client.
+3. Make sure that you add your generated and valid JWT token to the Authorization tab with Bearer option for the requests that require the user to be authenticated.
-3. Start the application.
+4. Start the application.
-4. Use the Register endpoint first.
+5. Use the Register endpoint first, no authorization needed.
 - Response should look like the following.
    ```shell
    {